Skip to main content

 • Baking soda mixed with water

-• Commercial mold cleaner
+• Commercial mold removers

-Step 4: Scrub and Remove Mold
+Step 4: Clean and Get Rid of Mold

-Step 5: Repair the Source of Moisture
+Step 5: Fix the Moisture Source

-• Use exhaust fans in bathrooms and kitchens
+• Utilize exhaust fans in kitchens and bathrooms.

 When to Call a Professional